 Master key material.
 The user signs the fixed message

-"vana-master-key-v1" using EIP-191 personal_sign.
+"vana-master-key-v1"using EIP-191personal_sign.
 The raw signature bytes become the master key material.
-This happens once — when the user first opens the Desktop App or when enabling ODL Cloud.
+This happens once — when the user first opens the Desktop App or when enabling ODL Cloud. -

 Scope key.
 For each scope, a 32-byte scope key is derived using HKDF-SHA256:

-Encryption password.
+instagram.profileproducesHKDF-SHA256(master_key_material, "vana", "scope:instagram.profile"). - Encryption password.
 The scope key is hex-encoded to a 64-character string, which serves as the password for OpenPGP symmetric encryption.

 Key derivation stability

-The derivation inputs are versioned and stable:
+The derivation inputs are versioned and stable:- Signed message:

-- HKDF salt:
+"vana-master-key-v1"— thev1suffix is a version marker. - HKDF salt:

-- HKDF info:
+"vana"(fixed). - HKDF info:

-"scope:{scope}" (deterministic from scope name).
+"scope:{scope}"(deterministic from scope name).

-These inputs are part of the protocol specification.
-They will not change without a major protocol version bump.
-If a future version introduces a new derivation (e.g. v2), Personal Servers will support both versions during a migration window so existing encrypted data remains accessible.
+v2), Personal Servers will support both versions during a migration window so existing encrypted data remains accessible.

 Builders do not manage encryption keys — the Personal Server and Desktop App handle all key derivation, encryption, and decryption internally.
 Builders read plaintext data from the Personal Server API; the encryption layer is transparent.